Umuzi-org/tech-department/content/projects/data-validation-with-python-and-regex/_index.md

 ---
-title: data-validation-with-python-and-regex
+title: data validation with Python and regex - string Calculator
+ready: true
 ---

 ### Data Validation
-#### Data validation means exactly what it sounds like—your program checks the data to make sure it meets some rules or restrictions.
+##### Data validation means exactly what it sounds like—your program checks the data to make sure it meets some rules or restrictions.
 There are many different data validation checks that can be done.
 For example, we may check that:

   - data is of correct data type, for example a number and not a string
   - data does not have invalid values, such as provided zip code has a letter